vyos/vyos-documentation/docs/install.rst

 On most GNU+Linux distributions it is installed by default because package managers use it to verify package signatures.
 On other systems you may need to find and install the package.

 Then you need our public key.
+If you already have it, you can jump to :ref:`gpg-verification`.
 If you don't have it yet, you can get it from a key server.

 ``gpg --recv-keys FD220285A0FE6D7E``